-'Particularly nasty': Terrifying insight into killer shark's 'ambush'
+'Particularly nasty': Terrifying insight into killer shark's 'ambush' at Sydney beach

 Randwick Council announced on Wednesday night that Malabar, Maroubra, Coogee, Clovelly and La Perouse beaches would also be closed for 24 hours while council lifeguards looked for any further sightings of sharks.

-Dr Pirotta said for now it was important for swimmers to swim between patrolled areas where there were "more eyes in the sky and on land".
+Pirotta said for now it was important for swimmers to swim between patrolled areas where there were "more eyes in the sky and on land".

-"Swim between the flags with a buddy and communicate where you are," she said.
+"Swim between the flags with a buddy and communicate where you are."